 As a Philippine national dish, it’s an especially popular meal during family get-togethers, wedding parties, and during festive occasions.

 That being said, Lechon isn’t necessarily a dish you’ll come across too often.
-Mostly we found that eateries would start preparing the whole roast pork on weekends and only the bigger restaurants that get loads of customers would have this dish more frequently.
+Although it’s one of the best street food in Philippines, we found that eateries would start preparing the whole roast pork on weekends and only the bigger restaurants that get loads of customers would have this dish more frequently.
 So, if you see this special Filipino street food, do not pass it up!

 What to expect is tender and juicy meat with an outer crackling skin with just the right crunch over a layer of tasty pork fat.